RohitChandupatla/Topic-of-the-Day/rfp.md

  | [Prasanna Arla](https://github.com/S542046) | Tester | s542294@nwmissouri.edu |

 ## Technical Requirements
-To develop an app with authentication and authorization. <br/>
+To develop an app with authentication and authorization and Progressive web application. <br/>

 ### Roles as suggested :